Gi-JL/plankton-dmv-dissertation-analysis/data/README.md

 https://www.eea.europa.eu/data-and-maps/data/eea-coastline-for-analysis-1

-The analysis scripts expect the coastline shapefile to be available as:
+The analysis scripts use the EEA coastline for analysis (polygon), version 3.0, March 2017.

-`Europe_coastline.shp`
+The shapefile is expected as:

+`EEA_Coastline_20170228.shp`

-Again, retain all associated shapefile components in the `data/` directory.
+Keep all associated shapefile components together in the `data/` directory.

 ## Expected directory contents